KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 # What Do You Need to Build This System?

-These are the three major steps that you will see in going through this tutorial.
+These are major steps that you will see in going through this tutorial.
 We emphasize that these make it easy for someone new to integrate there accelerator into the system.
 To give the users a perspective on what they need to work on, we only need the following:

 ## Building Your Accelerator Shell